werefin/UrbanSound8K-Classification-Denoising-Generation/README.md

 # UrbanSound8K-Classification-Generation

 ## About this project
+Key: use Mel-Frequency Cesptral Coefficients (MFCCs) to turn the audio points into a spatial representation.

 ### Audio classification on UrbanSound8K dataset
-CNN model that can classify 10 different sounds with a fairly high accuracy.
-The key is to use Mel-Frequency Cesptral Coefficients (MFCCs) to turn the audio points into a spatial representation.
+CNN model which can classify 10 different sounds with a fairly high accuracy.

 ### Audio generation using CVAE
 Convolutional Variational Autoencoder (CVAE) implemented to denoise MFCCs vectors and generation of new data samples.